Home » Easy beef stroganoff

 Beef stroganoff has Russian roots, and at its heart it’s all about tender beef in a creamy, slightly tangy sauce.
 Over the years, onions and mushrooms became a popular add-in (and I’m all for it), and most of us serve it over noodles.
 Traditional beef stroganoff is simple and cozy, and it’s one of my favorite ways to make an ordinary weeknight dinner feel a little special.

-This is one of those dinners that feels cozy but doesn’t take all night.
-The mushrooms make it hearty, the sauce is creamy and tangy, and everything comes together fast.
-It’s simple, it’s homemade, and it always hits the spot.
+This is one of those classic beef stroganoff dinners that feels cozy but doesn’t take all night.
+The mushrooms make it hearty, the creamy stroganoff sauce adds richness, and everything comes together fast in one pan.

 Beef Stroganoff Ingredients